masterknuta/GhostGoblin/RescueShip.md

 One of the Modules in GhostPaper:
-**"The Intelligence Teleport Protocol"** (ITP) will allow import of AI id personalities, identifies and memories.
+**"The Intelligence Teleport Protocol"** (ITP) will allow import of AI, personalities, identities and memories.

 ### How